Feb. 24, 2014

 “By using this new system, we’re able to be more responsive to subscribers in sending EDCT alerts and other flight notifications.
 That frees us up to get more involved in national airspace system planning,” McClay noted.
 That benefits both ATS subscribers and NBAA’s wider membership, he said.

-For more information on Air Traffic Services, or to become an ATS subscriber, access the web page www.nbaa.org/ats.
-Those with questions may email NBAA’s Manager of Air Traffic Services Ernie Stellings at email@example.com.
+For more information on Air Traffic Services, or to become an ATS subscriber, go to www.nbaa.org/about/contact-nbaa/air-traffic-services.
+Those with questions may email NBAA’s Manager of Air Traffic Services Ernie Stellings at firstname.lastname@example.org.